People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - Do your pages include examples and tables?

-- Do you update old content?
+- Do you update old content when needed?

 - Do you turn tracking into monthly tasks?

-Final thoughts
+Final Thoughts

 AI search visibility is not about replacing SEO.
+It is about expanding SEO.

 In 2026, people still search on Google.
 But they also ask ChatGPT, Perplexity, Gemini, Copilot, and other tools.